Queen Elizabeth 2: Artwork and artefacts

 The ship also housed items from previous Cunard ships, including both a brass relief plaque with a fish motif from the first RMS Mauretania (1906) and an Art-Deco bas-relief titled Winged Horse and Clouds by Norman Foster from RMS Queen Elizabeth.
 There were also a vast array of Cunard postcards, porcelain, flatware, boxes, linen, and Lines Bros Tri-ang Minic model ships.
 One of the key pieces was a replica of the figurehead from Cunard's first ship RMS Britannia, carved from Quebec yellow pine by Cornish sculptor Charles Moore and presented to the ship by Lloyd's of London.

 On the Upper Deck sits the silver Boston Commemorative Cup, presented to Britannia by the City of Boston in 1840.
 This cup was lost for decades until it was found in a pawn shop in Halifax, Nova Scotia.
 On "2" Deck was a bronze entitled Spirit of the Atlantic that was designed by Barney Seale for the second RMS Mauretania (1938).
 A large wooden plaque was presented to Queen Elizabeth 2 by First Sea Lord Sir John Fieldhouse to commemorate the ship's service as a Hired Military Transport (HMT) in the Falklands War.

 There was also an extensive collection of large-scale models of Cunard ships located throughout Queen Elizabeth 2.

 Over the years the ship's collection was added to.
 Among those items was a set of antique Japanese armour presented to Queen Elizabeth 2 by the Governor of Kagoshima, Japan, during her 1979 world cruise, as was a Wedgwood vase presented to the ship by Lord Wedgwood.

 Throughout the public areas were also silver plaques commemorating the visits of every member of the Royal Family, as well as other dignitaries such as South African president Nelson Mandela.

-Istithmar bought most of these items from Cunard when it purchased QE2.
+Istithmar acquired most of these items from Cunard when it bought QE2.